keithtyser/personal-site/blog/tech-stack-and-setup.md

----
-title: "Tech Stack & Setup — WIP"
+# Tech Stack & Setup — WIP

-description: "A living document of the hardware, software, and workflows that power my day-to-day as an AI/ML engineer."
+A living document of the hardware, software, and workflows that power my day-to-day as an AI/ML engineer.

-status: draft
-# change to 'published' when ready
+status: draft   # change to 'published' when ready

 last_updated: 2025-04-19
----

-> **Note:** This post is a work‑in‑progress.
+> **Note:** This post is a work-in-progress.
 I'll keep refining it as my stack evolves.

 ## 1 · Hardware